 The school will assign each child to a specific bus.
-Pupils are expected to conform to normal standards of acceptable behavior when riding on a school bus and all school rules apply "door to door."
+Pupils are expected to conform to normal standards of acceptable behavior when riding on a school bus and all school rules apply from the time they step foot onto a district vehicle in the morning until they step off a district vehicle in the afternoon."
 Video cameras may be placed on all district transportation.
 All students are subject to being audio and videotaped on district transportation at any time.
 In the event that inappropriate behavior is recorded, the incident will be referred to the respective building administrator for disciplinary action.
 Any student willfully attempting to block the view of a camera will be subject to disciplinary consequences.